-There are three male puppies still available from the May 2025 litter.
-Their sire has beautiful tan markings, and the puppies are all marked with various patterns that will mostly evolve into tan.
+There are two male puppies available from the May 2025 litter.
+Their sire has beautiful tan markings, and the puppies are both marked with various patterns that will mostly evolve into tan.
 The genetics for the tan markings lead to very dark faces at birth, which rapidly fade to tan over the first few months.
-A photo of the sire is posted at bottom right, to show the tan/golden coloring.
-The dam is completely white.
+A photo of their sire is posted at the right, to show the tan/golden coloring.
+Their dam, Lili, is completely white; her photo is posted on the "Great Pyrenees" tab of this website.

-These photos were taken when the puppies were almost 8 weeks old and they weighed about 11-15 lbs each.
-They have had their first vet visit and are ready to go to their new homes.
+These photos were taken when the puppies were 12 (head shots) 13 (body shots) weeks old.
+They weigh about 25 lbs each.
+They have had their first two vet visits (two sets of vaccinations).

 Their temporary names are as follows: